-This process will continue until either all available CT1 vacancies have been filled, or the their are no more candidates to whom an offer can be made.
+This process will continue until either all available CT1 vacancies have been filled, or there are no more candidates to whom an offer can be made.

 Offers will be made to candidates once all CT1 interviews for the round have been completed, all scores have been compiled and verified, and the closing date for programme preferences has passed.

 There are a number of factors to bear in mind:

 Not all candidates will receive an offer in the first 'batch' of offers that are made.
 Higher-scoring candidates will receive offers first.
 Any offers declined can be recycled to lower ranked candidates.

 Should the higher-scoring candidates opt to hold offers (see the responding to offers page) for a period of time and then choose to reject later on, this will delay how quickly offers can be recycled.

 When offers are made, candidates will be given the option to hold their offer.
 If a candidate opts to hold an offer, they must respond to it (ie accept or reject it) by 1pm (UK time) on Friday 9 March 2018.
 Consequently it is usually the case that this will release a few more programmes for recycling.